psychomad/argosec_lite/README.md

 ## IMPORTANT

 - All tools come with **basic features** enabled and default rules.
-- **You must add your own blacklist for Pi-hole** to block additional domains (ads, malware, trackers etc).
-  - Add blocklists via Pi-hole's web interface or `gravity` script.
 - **You must enable Suricata sources** for updated community, emerging, and threat rules:
   - Edit `/etc/suricata/suricata.yaml` and add/update source URLs.
   - Run `suricata-update` for the latest rules.